 Abstract

-Thermophotovoltaic (TPV) systems offer a unique approach to converting heat into electricity based on thermal radiation.
-TPV is particularly suitable for certain classes of solid-state power generation applications that are not well served withstandard engines, such as long, remote missions where repairs are difficult, and portable generation where space and weight are at a premium.
+Thermophotovoltaic (TPV) systems offer a unique, solid-state approach to converting heat into electricity based on thermal radiation.
+TPV is particularly suitable for certain classes of power generation applications that are not well served by standard engines, such as long, remote missions where repairs are difficult, and portable generation where space and weight are at a premium.
 While standard thermophotovoltaics are limited in their conversion efficiency, photonic crystals can improve performance by an order of magnitude for a number of systems.
 While there are many potential applications, two exemplary systems are discussed: TPV reactors for portable power generation in a mm-scale form factor, and solar TPV for long-term off-grid power generation from sunlight.
 In both cases, photonic crystals can enable potential performance exceeding that of many other well-known technologies, such as single-junction photovoltaics.

 KEYWORDS: thermophotovoltaics, photonic crystals, low-bandgap photovoltaics, spectral shaping, photonic bandgap, thermal emittance